 SBT catch statistics of Korea are obtained from two sources of data reporting.
-Korea Overseas Fisheries Association (KOFA) collects total SBT catch by month and vessel through

-Catch Documentation Scheme (CDS) issued by National Fishery Products Quality Management Service (NFQS).
+Korea Overseas Fisheries Association (KOFA) collects total SBT catch by month and vessel through Catch Documentation Scheme (CDS) issued by National Fishery Products Quality Management Service (NFQS).
 As mentioned above, NIFS collects logbook data through ER system filled out by captain onboard.
 The data collected are verified and confirmed through cross-checking between NIFS and KOFA.

-8. Catch data verification
+9. Catch data verification

 Korea established the Fisheries Monitoring Center (FMC) in March 2014 to monitor/manage the Vessel Monitoring System (VMS) data so that the data are cross-checked with fishing position from logbook.
 And also SBT catch data are cross-checked between those of NIFS from logbook and NFQS from CDS before issuing CDS.
-In 2018, there are few difference (1.4%) among NIFS (1,286 t from logbook), NFQS (1,268 t from CDS) and Secretariat (1,268 t) in the total catch (calendar year).
+In 2019, there are few difference (1.0%) among NIFS (1,249 t from logbook), NFQS (1,238 t from CDS) and Secretariat (1,238 t) in the total catch (calendar year).

-9. Research activities
+10. Research activities

-Since 2015 we have collected SBT otolith and ovary through the observer program in order to contribute to the SRP proposal for estimating size/age at maturity of southern bluefin tuna.
-In addition, since 2017 we have carried out Pop-up tagging program to investigate the post-release survival rate of SBT, and could provide a preliminary result at next meeting.
+Since 2015 we have collected SBT otolith and ovary through the observer program in order to contribute to the SRP proposal for estimating size/age at maturity of SBT.
+In addition, since 2017 we have carried out pop-up tagging program to investigate the post-release survival rate of SBT.